amc5/applied-data-analysis/module-13/module-13.md

 Data Transformations
 --------------------

+Recall that two conditions that need to be true for linear regression modeling to be appropriate is that our variables should be **normally distributed** and that should be **homogeneity of variance** in our response variable around the range of our predictor variable.

+In many cases, the continuous metric data we have are not, in fact, normally distributed.
+Nonetheless, we can often apply some kind of mathematical transformation to our data to change their distribution to more closely approximate the normal.

+The logarithmic or "log" transformation (where we take the log value of each data point) is often applied to positive numeric variables with heavy skew to dramatically reduce the overall range of the data and bring extreme observations closer to a measure of centrality.
+The logarithm for a number is the power to which you must raise a base value (e.g., *e*, for the natural log) in order to obtain that number.
+This is an example of a "power transformation", other examples of which include the square root transformation and the reciprocal (or multiplicative inverse) transformation.

+#### CHALLENGE:

 Return to the "Kamilar and Cooper"" dataset you were looking at above and log transform both of your variables and then run your linear model.
 Do you notice a difference?

 ``` r